The most fun Food Tour in Puerto Vallarta

 Immerse yourself in the local culture with a friendly foodie

-We´ll walk away the touristy part of Puerto Vallarta's Zona Romantica to visit amazing taco stands and local eateries to taste authentic Mexican eats.
+Walk through the less known streets of Zona Romantica to visit amazing taco stands and local eateries to taste authentic Mexican eats.
 A quick stop to watch a couple of artisans at their trade is also included -except on Sundays or national holidays-.

 Some taco trucks offer only one dish executed to perfection and the recipes have been passed down from one generation to the next.

 You'll try: pork, beef, fish, shrimp, and dairy.
 Sorry, no vegan choices.
 Limited choices for vegetarians.
 Pescatarians request a private tour, click here.